(God’s forgiveness, and 1 John 1:9)

 There is however a clear answer that will eliminate religion’s confusion about the application of 1 John 1.9, so allow me to show it to you please.

-Therefore when we read the first chapter of 1 John, it appears that he’s writing in regard to some unsaved people who are among the saved people of his audience, (so that they too can be saved).
+The first chapter of 1 John indicates that he’s writing in regard to some unsaved people who are among the saved people of his audience.
 The text isn’t teaching (as religion frequently claims) that 1 John chapter 1 is about a Christian restoring fellowship with God.

 ~ Have to be convinced that Jesus physically walked the earth